CarbonComputers/Hackberry-Pi-CM5/README.md

 **Main Features:**
 **SBC**: Only compatible with RaspberryPi CM5 unit, it can work with CM4 but the NVME Slot and USB Ports can't be used.
 **Dual Speakers**: There are two speakers on board, you can connect them via Bluetooth.
+[More information.](https://github.com/ZitaoTech/HackberryPiCM5/tree/main/Speakers)
 **2242 NVME Slot**: You can connect a 2242 SSD with the device on board or Helio AI accelerator card.
 More information.
 **RTC battery**: There is a CR927 battery slot on board, you can use the RTC function on cm5 very easily.
 More information.
 **Metall body**: The front and back plate is made of Aluminium, the middle part is 3D-printed.